osalvador/dbax-lite/doc/Installation.md

 Tomcat from version 8 implements [URL rewrite functionality](https://tomcat.apache.org/tomcat-8.0-doc/rewrite.html) in a way that is very similar to mod_rewrite from Apache HTTP Server.

 Essentially, all you need to do is include the rewrite valve class `org.apache.catalina.valves.rewrite.RewriteValve` in your application's context.
-This can be either the global `context.xml` or in the context block of a host in the server.xml; both found in Tomcat's `${TOMCAT_HOME}/conf` directory.
-Then drop a `rewrite.config` file containing your rewrites into the WEB-INF folder of `${TOMCAT_HOME}/webapps/ROOT/WEB-INF` or wherever your application's root WEB-INF is.
+This can be either the global `context.xml` or in the context block of a host in the `server.xml`; both found in Tomcat's `${TOMCAT_HOME}/conf` directory.
+Then drop a `rewrite.config` file containing your rewrites into the WEB-INF folder of `${TOMCAT_HOME}/webapps/ROOT/WEB-INF` or wherever your application's root WEB-INF.
 Using the global `context.xml` will effect all virtual host setups you've defined in your `server.xml` so if you have multiple apps running, it may be best to do a per host setup of the rewrite valve.

 **Global Configuration**